-This is a research-based degree involving either one year of full-time study or two years’ part-time study.
-The research may cover biblical studies, church history, systematic theology, practical theology or mission.
+The research-based degree involves either one year of full-time or two years’ part-time study.

 The main supervisor for each candidate will be a member of Edinburgh Theological Seminary teaching staff.
 There will be a second supervisor appointed by the University of Glasgow.

-Candidates will be required to submit a 40,000-word thesis and they may be required to undergo an oral examination.
-In addition, full-time candidates will be expected to attend the programme of postgraduate seminars arranged by the Seminary.
-Part-time candidates will be expected to attend those seminars relevant to the subject of their own research.
+Students will be required to submit a 40,000 word thesis.
+There will also normally be an oral examination based on their research.
+Full-time candidates will be invited to attend a programme of Postgraduate Seminars arranged by the Seminary.
+Part-time candidates will be advised to attend seminars relevant to the subject of their own research.

-While being present on campus may help with access to research resources, all the Masters programmes can be completed on campus, off-campus or a mixture of both.
-This can enable you to remain in your present position, if desired, making trips to ETS when required.
+While being present on campus may help with access to a wide variety of research resources, all of our postgraduate programmes may be completed on or off-campus (or a mixture of both).

 See Distance Learning FAQ for more information on distance learning at ETS.